isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 #### 2. What should travellers do if they test positive for COVID-19?

-Travellers who have tested positive will be required to undergo <a href="https://www.covid.gov.sg/unwell/overview" target="_blank">Protocol 1</a>, i.e. visit a <a href="https://flu.gowhere.gov.sg" target="_blank">Swab and Send Home (SASH) clinic</a> via private transport for a doctor to assess and advise you on your next steps.
-Please visit this page for information on the recovery procedure.
+Travellers who have tested positive will be required to undergo <a href="https://www.covid.gov.sg/unwell/overview" target="_blank">Protocol 1</a>, i.e. take a confirmatory PCR at the test centre and wait for a doctor to assess and advise you on your next steps.
+Please visit <a href="https://www.covid.gov.sg/unwell/overview" target="_blank">this page</a> for information on the recovery procedure.

 Please also note that if a traveller’s test result is confirmed to be positive, all persons who identified to be a close contact should follow <a href="https://www.covid.gov.sg/exposed/hrw" target="_blank">MOH’s Protocol 3</a> and may be served with a Health Risk Warning.